 Article VIII-NOMINATIONS AND ELECTIONS:

-A. All elections shall be held in the year in which the [biennial] world conference is held.
+A. All elections shall be held in the year in which every second biennial world conference is held.
 Within six months before the date of the conference, a Nominations/Elections Committee of at least three members from different countries shall be appointed by the Executive Board.
-This Committee shall have the benefit of responses to an appeal to members six months prior for names of persons who are eligible, with reasons given, for nomination to positions open in that term and who have consented to be a candidate to the Executive Director or to the Chairperson of the Nominations/Elections Committee.
-All of the materials with respect to nominations are to be deposited in the Secretariat.
+This Committee shall have the benefit of responses to an appeal to members six months prior for names of persons who are eligible, with reasons given, for nomination to positions open in that term and who have consented to be a candidate to the Chairperson of the Nominations/Elections Committee.
+If no Nominations Committee is appointed by the Executive Board of Directors, then the task falls to the Secretariat.
+All of the materials with respect to nominations are to be deposited with the Chairperson of Nominations Committee and stored with the Secretariat.
+The voting period shall be concluded within (2) months of the election period.
 The committee shall certify the election results and shall provide the results to the Executive Board before they are released to the general membership.
-The Nominations/Elections Committee is responsible for following the guidelines stated in Article VIII- B, C, and D.
+The Nominations/Elections Committee is responsible for following the guidelines stated in Article VIII-B, C, and D.

-D. The President and Vice President shall be elected for a two-year term, without immediate reelection, by secret ballot of the membership prior to the January date on which they take office.
+D. The President and Vice President shall be elected for a four-year term without immediate reelection, by secret ballot.
 Elected officers must have completed their term four years or more previously before being eligible for nomination to the same office again.